John-Kingham/random-old-books/README.md

   - I used fonts from Google Fonts: https://fonts.google.com/
 - Icons
   - I used Font Awesome for icons: https://fontawesome.com/
+  - I learned how to use Font Awesome icons in unordered lists from: https://docs.fontawesome.com/web/style/lists
 - HTML and CSS
   - I used Bootstrap to simplify the implementation process: https://getbootstrap.com/